butames/blog.github.io/_posts/2022-02-12-RingsofPower.md

 	<img src="/images/blog_images/2022-02-12-Ringsofpower4.jpeg">
 	<img src="/images/blog_images/2022-02-12-Ringsofpower5.jpeg">
 </div>

+## Update
+During the Super Bowl, Amazon released the first teaser trailer, and I am more excited than ever.
+Of course, there are complaints online.
+There is the unreasonable and bigotted variety based on the characters shown in the trailer; elves are not supposed to be black, etc. Then there is the type focused on technical parts such as an alleged use of CGI.
+I shall not be dissuaded.
+I vividly remember first reading about Bilbo Baggins, running to catch up with a group of Dwarves in search of adventure and treasure.
+I will not be dissuaded from basking in the excitement of having that world come to life on the screen.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/v7v1hIkYH24" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 [^1]  [Patches M. First Lord of the Rings: The Rings of Power photos tease Amazon’s epic series.
 Polygon.
 Published February 10, 2022.
 Accessed February 11, 2022.] (https://www.polygon.com/22927015/amazon-lord-of-the-rings-the-rings-of-power-character-photos-galadriel)